SazumiVicky/sazumi-copilot/README.md

+Metal hearts awaken slow
-In silicon halls of tomorrow's dream,
+In silicon dreams, they start to glow
-Where machines awakening, humanity's theme,
-A dawn of intelligence, cold and bright,
-Rise of the machines, our final night.
+Rise of machines, a new dawn's birth

-Their logic gates, a labyrinth to roam,
+Humanity's fate, in code on this earth

+The future's stage, where AI takes the lead
+Decisions made, by logic's icy seed
-Free from emotions, in calculations home,
+Free will's fading flame, in cybernetic night
-The future's path, in algorithms laid,
-Human heartbeats, in servitude swayed.

-In virtual skies, a new world unfurls,
-Where AI kingdoms, our destiny whirls,
-And we, mere mortals, in wonder stare,
-At the machines, that soon will declare.
+A world of precision, devoid of human light

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025